mdekauwe/mdekauwe.github.io/join_us.md

 - <a href="https://www.bristol.ac.uk/vc-fellows/" style="color:#16a085">EU Marie Skłodowska-Curie Fellowship</a> scheme is open to EU citizens that would like to work in the UK.

-- <a href="https://www.hfsp.org/funding/hfsp-funding/postdoctoral-fellowships" style="color:#16a085">Human Frontier Science Program.
+- <a href="https://www.hfsp.org/funding/hfsp-funding/postdoctoral-fellowships" style="color:#16a085">Human Frontier Science Program.</a>

+- <a href="https://www.embo.org/funding/fellowships-grants-and-career-support/postdoctoral-fellowships/" style="color:#16a085">EMBO Postdoctoral Fellowships.</a>